When Labs Activate on Time, Science Moves Forward

 The Hidden Challenge

 What often surprises life science leaders is that the greatest risk isn’t in the build itself.
 It’s in what comes after: activation.
-Bringing a lab from “substantial completion” to “fully operational” is where hidden obstacles show up.
+Bringing a lab from “substantial completion” to “fully operational” is where hidden obstacles tend to surface.

 A Smarter Way Forward